-The 37 Department of Consumer Affairs agencies represented by the Licensing and Health Quality Enforcement Sections each have different licensing laws, programs, and processes unique to their practice areas.
+The 36 Department of Consumer Affairs agencies represented by the Licensing Section and the Health Quality Enforcement Section each have different licensing laws, programs, and processes unique to their practice areas.
 A few agencies issue only one type of license, but most issue multiple license types.
-As a result, agencies differ in how they refer accusation matters to the Office of the Attorney General; some refer one matter for each licensee, while others refer multiple licensees involved in the same or related acts for which discipline will be sought to be included in a single accusation.
-About one-third of client agencies represented by the Licensing Section file a single accusation naming all of their licensees involved in the events underlying the disciplinary action.
+As a result, agencies differ in how they refer accusation matters to the Office of the Attorney General.
+Some agencies refer one matter for each licensee.
+Others refer multiple licensees involved in the same or related acts for which discipline will be sought in a single accusation.
+Nearly half of client agencies represented by the Licensing Section file a single accusation naming all licensees involved in the events underlying the disciplinary action.
 None of the agencies represented by the Health Quality Enforcement Section file a single accusation against multiple licensees.
-Instead, a separate accusation is filed against each licensee; when multiple licensees are involved in the same events, the accusations may be consolidated for hearing.
-Any agency may also refer additional investigations to the Office of the Attorney General for prosecution while an initial accusation matter is pending, and these subsequent investigations are counted as additional accusation referrals in this report.
+Instead, a separate accusations may be consolidated for hearing.
+Any agency may also refer additional investigations to this office for prosecution while an initial accusation matter is pending, and these subsequent investigations are counted as additional accusation referrals in this report.

 There are also other differences in how client agencies respond to and participate in legal matters.
 Some agencies have higher default rates, and some have higher rates of representation by counsel in their accusation matters.
 The applicable burden of proof varies based on the type of professional, vocational, or business license.
-Generally, when there are specific educational and testing requirements to obtain a license, disciplinary charges must be proven by clear and convincing evidence to a reasonable certainty.
-Most accusation matters brought by Department of Consumer Affairs agencies are subject to this burden of proof, but a few license types are subject to a lower burden of proof, i.e., preponderance of evidence.
+Generally, when there are specific educational and testing requirements to obtain a license, disciplinary charges must be proved by clear and convincing evidence to a reasonable certainty.
+Most accusation matters brought by Department of Consumer Affairs licensing agencies are subject to this burden of proof, but a few license types are subject to a lower burden of proof, i.e., preponderance of evidence.
 Generally, these are licenses that permit operation of a business at a specific location, such as an automotive repair dealership or pharmacy.

-Only about a dozen Department of Consumer Affairs agencies are required to file their accusations within a prescribed statute of limitations, which generally range from one year to five years, but may be longer in specific circumstances.
-All Department of Consumer Affairs client agencies except the Medical Board of California are entitled to recover their costs of investigation and prosecution from respondents.
-The data included in this report are consistent with each client's licensing programs and practices to the extent possible, but as a result of the wide variances among the many agencies, often are not comparable to each other in any meaningful way.
+Currently, 19 Department of Consumer Affairs agencies are required to file their accusations within a prescribed statute of limitations, which generally ranges from one to five years, but may be longer in specific circumstances.
+All Department of Consumer Affairs client agencies are entitled to recover their costs of investigation and prosecution from respondents.
+The data included in this report are consistent with each client's licensing programs and practices to the extent possible.
+However, as a result of variances among agencies, data are not typically comparable to each other in any meaningful way.